gsjurseth/apigeeOrgAdmin/README.md

   * -o  -> organization
   * -b  -> baseurl (if not defined it assumes https://api.enterprise.apigee.com )
   * -u  -> your username for login
   * -c  -> command: import or export.
-Only export supported at this time
   * -d  -> destination directory
   * -D  -> turn on verbose logging info
   * -l  -> supply your own comma delimited list for export/import (should be based of api mgmt uri paths)